 What Is a Life Goal?

 Life goals are the essential things you want to achieve in your life.
 Life goal gives you a sense of purpose, or your true calling, and excitement.
 It is also the foundation of everything that you do as you want your actions and decisions to help you be a step closer to your goal.

 Why Set Life Goals?

-Dr. Gail Matthews, a psychology professor, actually did research with the help of 267 participants, divided into five groups.
+Dr Gail Matthews, a psychology professor, actually researched with the help of 267 participants, divided into five groups.
 The result shows that 76% of participants in the 5th group did achieve their goals, because they have written their goals, took action and commitments, and progress reports to a friend.